-a.
+- a.
 Daily room and board, if semi-private or ward accommodations are used, and general duty nursing care, excluding professional services of doctors, private duty nurses or any individual nursing care, regardless of what it is called.
 Charges for intensive care or cardiac care units are also covered.
-If you are admitted to a hospital that has only private rooms, covered charges are based on the hospital's most prevalent room rate.
+If you are admitted to a hospital that has only private rooms, covered charges are based on the hospital's most prevalent room rate. - b.
+Other hospital services and supplies furnished to a person which are medically necessary and required for treatment of the person's medical condition. - 2.
+PPO ambulatory surgical center services and supplies furnished as a result of outpatient surgery. - 3.
+Other freestanding medical facilities services provided by licensed urgent care centers, immediate care facilities and clinics.